mac-eth/ecomAI/README.md

 The stack originates from [create-t3-app](https://github.com/t3-oss/create-t3-app).

-A [blog post](https://jumr.dev/blog/t3-turbo) where I wrote how to migrate a T3 app into this.
+A [resources post](https://jumr.dev/resources/t3-turbo) where I wrote how to migrate a T3 app into this.